prasangeet/Chess/README.md

 ⏱️ Timer per player and move logs

-📜 License
-This project is released under the MIT License — feel free to use, modify, and distribute it.

 🙌 Acknowledgements
 Qt Community for GUI resources

-Open-source chess engines for logic inspiration

 Icons sourced from [chess.com-like pieces with transparent background]